Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Arizona and its opponents have gone over the current 44.5-point total in seven of nine games (77.8%) this season.
+- Arizona and its opponents have gone over the current 41.5-point total in seven of nine games (77.8%) this season.

-- Carolina's games have gone over 44.5 points in two opportunities this season.
+- Carolina has combined with its opponents to score more than 41.5 points in two games this season.

-- The combined points per game average of the two teams, 49.8, is 5.3 points greater than Sunday's over/under.

 Cardinals stats and trends

-- Arizona has seven wins against the spread in nine games this year.
+- Arizona has played nine games, with seven wins against the spread.

-- The Cardinals have been favored by 10.5 points or more once this season and covered the spread.
+- The Cardinals have always covered the spread this season when favored by 7 points or more.

-- Arizona's games this year have hit the over on four of nine set point totals (44.4%).
+- Arizona's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Arizona is 6-2 against the spread and 7-1 overall in games when it records more than 20.3 points.
+- When Arizona puts up more than 20.3 points, it is 6-2 against the spread and 7-1 overall.

-- When Arizona churns out over 293.1 yards, the team is 7-2 against the spread and 8-1 overall.
+- In games that Arizona churns out more than 293.1 yards, the team is 7-2 against the spread and 8-1 overall.

-- The Cardinals have turned the ball over nine times this season, one fewer than the Panthers have forced (10).
+- The Cardinals have nine giveaways this season, while the Panthers have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Panthers.